insberr/pi-internet-bridge/README.md

 - A WiFI connection

 ### Step 1
-Connect your pi to the internet
-ssh into your pi or connect its HDMI to a display
+Connect your pi to the internet and ssh into your pi or connect it to a display.

-Update your raspberry pi
+Next, update your raspberry pi
 ```
 sudo apt-get update
 sudo apt-get upgrade